Education Executives Membership

 - Access to the Forum Strategy membership website, including routinely updated and sector-leading resources on trust leadership;

-- An online introductory session for new Education Executive members in September 2022 revisiting key topics from our 2021/22 workshop sessions;
+- An online introductory session for new Education Executive members in September of each year revisiting key topics from previous years’ workshop sessions;

-- A full day face to face session in Nottingham on October 5th 2022 led by Debbie Clinton & Paul Ainsworth;
+- A full day face to face session in Nottingham in October delivered by our workshop leads;

-- Two virtual workshops for executive leaders led by Paul Ainsworth & Debbie Clinton and bringing in experts from within and beyond the sector;
+- Two virtual workshops for executive leaders delivered by our workshop leads and bringing in experts from within and beyond the sector;

 - Complimentary ‘individual subscription’ to our weekly (term-time) e-briefings and breakfast briefing seminars, covering new policy, sector-developments and key research, and regular masterclasses (previous subjects for which have included leading cyber security strategy and procurement strategy cross-Trust)